Key Indicators for Asia and the Pacific 2015

 Part III - Regional Trends and Tables

-Regional tables in Part III present indicators in eight themes: People; Economy and Output; Money, Finance, and Prices; Globalization; Transport and Communications; Energy and Electricity; Environment; and Government and Governance.
-The data show that while economic growth in Asia and the Pacific was largely unchanged in 2013, a major transformation is under way in the region.
-Asia and the Pacific now accounts for over half of the world’s population, nearly 40% of global gross domestic product in purchasing power parity terms, and about one-third of world exports.
-The region’s growing importance also brings with it increasing challenges.
-Regional economies consume more than two-fifths of the world’s energy, continue to increase their emissions of greenhouse gases and other pollutants, and are faced with the rapid consumption of finite resources.
-Improved governance is imperative as more than 40% of the region’s economies reside in the bottom one-third of Transparency International’s global corruption rankings.
+Part III contains regional tables that present indicators across eight themes: People; Economy and Output; Money, Finance, and Prices; Globalization; Transport and Communications; Energy and Electricity; Environment; and Government and Governance.
+In 2014, economic growth accelerated in just over half of Asia and Pacific economies, with the region now accounting for more than 40% of global gross domestic product, in purchasing power parity terms, and about one-third of the world’s merchandise exports.
+Quality of life, as measured by the Human Development Index, continued to improve in most of the region in 2014.
+But, rapid development and an expanding role in the global economy are also bringing new challenges to the region.
+Asia and the Pacific now consumes more than 40% of the world’s energy and is facing increased emissions of greenhouse gases and other pollutants, and the consumption of scarce resources.
+Furthermore, corruption is hindering development, with half of the region’s economies falling into the bottom one-third of Transparency International’s global corruption rankings.

 |Economy and Output||XLS|

 |Money, Finance, and Prices||XLS|

 |Transport and Communications||XLS|